c64cryptoboy/ChiptuneSAK/README.md

 # ChiptuneSAK

-[comment]: # (Note: for now, can't link to image unless authenticated to private repo)
 ![logo](https://github.com/c64cryptoboy/ChiptuneSAK/blob/master/res/logoSmall.png)

-ChiptuneSAK (swiss army knife) is a generalized pipeline for processing music and targeting various constrained playback environments.
+ChiptuneSAK (**S**wiss **A**rmy **K**nife) is a generalized pipeline for processing music note data and targeting various constrained playback environments.

 It imports from many music formats and converts them to a common representation chirp (**CH**iptunesak **I**ntermediate **R**e**P**resentation).
 Chirp can be processed and transformed in many ways, and then exported to various playback formats and environments.

 ## Background

-Many one-off music processing tools were created for the Youd/Knapp/Van Haren [ten-Commodore Orchestrion](https://hackaday.com/2019/09/07/how-many-commodores-does-it-take-to-crack-a-nut/), as well as for processing the music format for user-contributed content to Unknown Realm (Note: we have no details on the development status of the game, so please don't ask).
-Recently, Youd/Brenner began work on a (not-yet-released) Commodore 64 Ultima-game music demo, requiring similar processing pipelines.

-It became apparent that there were low-hanging opportunities to introduce generality into our workflow.
-Therefore, these separate efforts have been redirected into this standalone library.
+We've written a number of one-off note data processing tools for previous projects (e.g. the  [ten-Commodore Orchestrion](https://hackaday.com/2019/09/07/how-many-commodores-does-it-take-to-crack-a-nut/), the Unknown Realm Bard midi->ml64 importer, etc.).
+And with more similar projects on the way, it became apparent that there were opportunities to introduce generality and reusability into our processing pipelines.
+Therefore, our separate efforts have been redirected into this library.
 Its workflow is inspired by the LLVM compiler framework, which accepts many programming languages, "raises" them to a common intermediate format that can be manipulated, then "lowers" the code to many target platforms.

 ## Team